-Winners of Cinema for Peace Awards 2021 & 2022
+Winners Of Cinema For Peace Awards 2021 & 2022

 Including films on Alexei Navalny, Jamal Khashoggi, David Attenborough, and Iranian women’s rights activist Nasrin Sotoudeh; by filmmakers such as Ai Weiwei, Jasmila Žbanić, and Bryan Fogel.